e-hat/plume/README.md

 - [X] Parsing
 - [X] Type-checking
 - [X] Translation to TAC
-- [ ] Translation from TAC to Wasm
+- [X] Translation from TAC to Wasm
-  * Almost there!!!
 - [X] Emit valid Wasm programs
 - [ ] More stuff!

+Omg!
+I made it to the "More stuff!" item!
+I think my next goal is to have the TAC fit the requirements of Static Single Assignment (SSA).
+Then I can perform all sorts of optimizations on the result of that.